-So, what are some of the major misconceptions or myths that are circulating about reverse mortgages?
+So, what are some major reverse mortgage myths?

 Myth one: I can lose my home

 You will not lose your home – and you can live in your home as long as you choose.
-Your home continues to be your home, and you retain ownership of the title.
-There is no risk of default with your home, because you do not need to make regular payments, and a lender cannot forcibly remove you from your home.
+Your home continues to be your home, and you retain the title.
+There is no risk of default on your home because you do not need to make regular repayments, and a lender cannot forcibly remove you from your home.
 You do, however, need to abide by the loan’s terms and conditions, which will include things like keeping up-to-date on insurance and rates payments and keeping your home well maintained.